History of the British 1st Division (1809–1909): Waterloo campaign

 At the end of the fighting, British and Hanoverian troops moved into the Southern Netherlands—previously Austrian Netherlands—as part of an Anglo-Dutch effort to secure the territory while they awaited a political outcome to the war at the Congress of Vienna.
-On 11 April 1815, after the outbreak of the War of the Seventh Coalition upon Napoleon's return to power and the arrival of allied reinforcements, the force in the Southern Netherlands was reorganised into divisions.
+On 11 April 1815, after the outbreak of the War of the Seventh Coalition upon Napoleon's return to power and the arrival of Allied reinforcements, the force in the Southern Netherlands was reorganised into divisions.
 The 1st Division was reformed under Major-General George Cooke and contained four foot-guard battalions, including one that had served with the division during the Peninsular War.
-The First British Brigade under Major-General Peregrine Maitland contained the 2nd and 3rd Battalions, and the 1st Regiment of Foot Guards; and the Second British Brigade, under Major-General John Byng contained the 2nd Battalion of the Coldstream Guards and the 2nd Battalion of the 3rd Regiment of Foot Guards.
-The division was the only one within Wellington's new army that was composed entirely of British infantry: the other British formations included Hanoverian troops.
+The First British Brigade under Major-General Peregrine Maitland contained the 2nd and 3rd Battalions, 1st Regiment of Foot Guards; and the Second British Brigade, under Major-General John Byng, contained the 2nd Battalion of the Coldstream Guards and the 2nd Battalion of the 3rd Regiment of Foot Guards.
+The division was the only one within Wellington's new army that was composed entirely of British infantry, the other British formations included Hanoverian troops.

 The 1st Division's first action of the new war came at the Battle of Quatre Bras.
-Arriving on the right flank at around 18:30 on 16 June 1815, by which point fighting had been ongoing for several hours, the division launched a counterattack to recaptured Bossu Wood that had just been taken.
+Arriving on the right flank at around 18:30 on 16 June 1815, by which point fighting had been ongoing for several hours, the division launched a counterattack to recapture Bossu Wood that had just been taken.
 The attack drove out the French but as the British troops advanced beyond the wood, they were repulsed by a second French line and forced back.
-Fighting continued in and around the woods, and included the repulse of a French cavalry attack.
-Casualties were reported for the period 16–17 June amounted to 46 men killed and 508 wounded.
+Fighting continued in and around the woods and included the repulse of a French cavalry attack.
+Casualties reported for the period 16–17 June amounted to 46 men killed and 508 wounded.
 Two days later at the Battle of Waterloo, the division formed the right flank of the allied army's front line.
-Its four battalions were arranged on the reverse slope of the ridge that had been occupied by the allied army.
+Its four battalions were arranged on the reverse slope of the ridge that had been occupied by the Allied army.
 Their light infantry companies—alongside Hanoverian and Nassau troops—took up an advanced position at Hougomont, a walled farm complex within a wooded area that lay in front of the occupied ridge.
 The farmhouse and its surrounding area became a vital tactical location.